All Features

 Permit Package

-Pro+A wizard that produces a permit-ready PDF for residential panel upgrades, rewires, and new builds.
+A wizard that produces a permit-ready PDF for residential panel upgrades, rewires, and new builds.
 The package includes a cover sheet, the NEC 220.82 Optional Method dwelling load calculation, a panel schedule, a compliance notes page, and signature lines.
 Every NEC calculation is shown step-by-step and references the section it came from.
 The form auto-fills from any saved estimate, so you do not retype the project address, square footage, customer name, or circuits.

 Who it is for: Residential electrical contractors who file their own permits, especially in the Tampa area, and want the load calc, conductor sizing, and inspector-facing notes generated in a few minutes instead of an afternoon.

-From the Pro+ user guide: every calculation in the permit package PDF shows its inputs, the NEC section it came from, and the final number side by side.
+From the Pro user guide: every calculation in the permit package PDF shows its inputs, the NEC section it came from, and the final number side by side.
 No black boxes.
 If an inspector questions anything, you can point to the exact code section on the page.

-Seven-step wizardPro+
+Seven-step wizardPro

 Import-or-fresh, Project Info, Contractor Info, Service Details, Load Calc, Circuits, Review.
 Every step has a Back button, so you can change a number without losing the rest of your data.

-Import from estimatePro+
+Import from estimatePro

 Pick any saved estimate and the wizard pre-fills the project address, customer name, square footage, stories, job type, and the full circuit list from your room calculations.
 You can still edit any pre-filled field on the next steps.

-Tampa Accela-specific fieldsPro+
+Tampa Accela-specific fieldsPro

 When the project city is Tampa, the form shows the exact subtype dropdown the Accela Citizen Access portal expects: Disconnect/HVAC, Re-wire, Fixtures and Devices, Panel/Meter Can/Riser, Photovoltaic Systems, or Safety Check.
 There are also fields for the TECO (Tampa Electric Company) Layout Number, violation affiliation with a CMP number, and owner-builder status.

-Saved contractor infoPro+
+Saved contractor infoPro

 Your company name, license number, qualifier, phone, email, and address are saved on your account and pre-fill on every new permit package.
 Enter them once.

-NEC 220.82 dwelling load calculationPro+
+NEC 220.82 dwelling load calculationPro

 The Optional Method calculation, broken into the four sections the code defines.
 Section A: general lighting (3 VA per sqft), small-appliance circuits (2 at 1,500 VA), and laundry (1 at 1,500 VA).
 Section B: fixed appliances at nameplate.
 Section C: cooling and heating, larger of the two.
 Section D: EV chargers at 100 percent.
 The first 10,000 VA at 100 percent, the remainder at 40 percent.
 Every line shows its inputs and its NEC reference.

-Conductor sizing in the packagePro+
+Conductor sizing in the packagePro

 The PDF includes a service sizing table with copper and aluminum side by side: service entrance conductor, neutral conductor, supply-side bonding jumper, and raceway size.
 Wire sizes come from NEC Table 310.16 (75-degree column).
 Bonding jumpers come from NEC Table 250.102(C)(1).
 Raceways are sized for 40 percent fill with a 2-inch minimum.

-Neutral demand calculationPro+
+Neutral demand calculationPro

 NEC 220.61 reduction is applied: first 3,000 VA of general lighting at 100 percent, remainder at 35 percent; 240-volt appliances at 70 percent of their connected load.
 The resulting neutral conductor size shows on the package.

-Four-page permit PDFPro+
+Four-page permit PDFPro

 Page 1 is the cover sheet (project, contractor, and service info).
 Page 2 is the NEC 220.82 calc breakdown with every section spelled out.
 Page 3 is the panel schedule.
 Page 4 is the compliance notes and signature lines.
 Letter size, portrait, ready to upload.

-Compliance notes pagePro+
+Compliance notes pagePro

 A page of pre-written notes that cite the codes the job satisfies: NEC 210.12 for AFCI in living areas, NEC 210.8 for GFCI in wet locations, NEC 406.9 for in-use weatherproof covers on outdoor receptacles, and Florida R314 for smoke alarm interconnect.
 Designed to answer the inspector's questions before they are asked.

-Signature linesPro+
+Signature linesPro

 Three signature blocks on the final page: contractor signature, date, and license number.
 Sign before you submit.

-Editable circuit schedulePro+
+Editable circuit schedulePro

 Add, remove, or edit any circuit row.
 Each row has circuit number, description, breaker amps, voltage, wire gauge, breaker type, and pole count.
 240-volt circuits auto-set to 2 poles.

-Edit and regeneratePro+
+Edit and regeneratePro

 Change any input on any earlier step and click Generate again.
 The PDF rebuilds in seconds.
 The package is regenerated from scratch, not patched, so every version is internally consistent and code-compliant.